-Please note: We are in the process of updating our Category Descriptions and Rubrics for STEM Expo 5 (March 7, 2015) - these should be updated by December 1, 2014.
+Please note: Although the category descriptions are now updated, we are still working on the Rubrics for STEM Expo 5 (March 7, 2015) - these should be updated soon!

 Science fiction is a genre of fiction dealing with imaginary but more or less plausible (or at least non-supernatural) content such as future settings, futuristic science and technology, space travel, aliens, and paranormal abilities.
 Exploring the consequences of scientific innovations is one purpose of science fiction, making it a "literature of ideas"

 You must submit your entry via email to email@example.com at least three days, but preferably a week in advance.
 Don't hesitate to contact us for help!

 When you submit, you should be sure to include your name in the email so we can be sure to match it up with your registration.
 PDF format is preferred, but we can handle just about any electronic document format.
 If it's really obscure, we'll follow up with you!
 By the way, if you haven't registered, you'll want to make sure to do that too (http://www.stemexpo.org/IntentToParticipate).

 Pertinent Information and Definitions

 As in all categories, the general requirements must be followed for this category as well, including some form of display for the day of the event.
 This display may include:

 - Description of the entry (an outline, a storyboard, etc. as appropriate).